Bob’s IPO filing offers a window into the company’s business

 It added that while it has pursued diversification in its sourcing and suppliers — including a reduction in sourcing from China and increased sourcing from emerging markets such as Malaysia and Thailand — its continued reliance on international suppliers “increases our risk that we will not have adequate and timely supplies of various products.”

-It noted that its international supply chain also is subject to additional trade laws and regulations, public health crises, political instability and international conflicts, acts of terrorism and natural disasters and foreign currency fluctuations to name several key issues potentially impacting global trade.
+It noted that its international supply chain also is subject to additional trade laws and regulations, public health crises, political instability and international conflicts, acts of terrorism and natural disasters and foreign currency fluctuations, to name several key issues potentially impacting global trade.

 “The occurrence of any of the foregoing could materially increase the cost and reduce or delay the supply of our products, which could materially and adversely affect our business, financial condition, results of operations, liquidity and stock price,” the company said.

-Other factors, it noted that impact its business include competition from other national, regional and local retailers as well as e-commerce specialists.
 In addition, it cited the health of the housing market and other factors such as the cost of materials, freight and other transportation costs as key areas that could impact its sales and bottom line.

 “We believe that our stores and customers’ store experience are key for generating and increasing revenue,” the company said.
 “We plan to grow our store base across both new and existing markets by opening new stores in areas with existing home furnishings demand.”